Anterior cruciate ligament (ACL) tear

 - Have poor physical condition.

-- Playing sports that involve sudden movements – stopping and starting, twisting or turning suddenly, as these movements cause the knee to twist or rotate.
+- Playing sports that involve sudden movements – stopping and turning, twisting or turning suddenly, as these movements cause the knee to twist or rotate.
 Examples of these sports include football, basketball, netball, tennis and gymnastics.

 - Using poorly maintained or inappropriate sports equipment.

-- Wear ill-fitting shoes.
+- Wearing ill-fitting shoes.

 If you have a torn anterior cruciate ligament in your knee, you are at significantly higher risk of developing knee arthritis .